Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

-Vision Silver Lake Road 2040 is the City's effort to identify the specific characteristics that citizens and business owners would like to see incorporated into new development in areas guided for mixed use by the City’s Comprehensive Plan.
+Vision Silver Lake Road 2040 was the City's effort to identify specific characteristics that citizens and business owners would like to see incorporated into new development in areas guided for mixed use by the City’s Comprehensive Plan.

-In 2019, the City of New Brighton concluded a 2-plus-year planning process by adopting the 2040 Comprehensive Plan, which established a direction for community development over the next 20 years.
-As part of that plan, three new mixed-use development nodes were established along the Silver Lake Road Corridor.
-This additional planning process is needed to define how future development can occur within these Mixed Use Areas.
+In 2019, the City of New Brighton concluded a 2+ year planning process by adopting the 2040 Comprehensive Plan which established a direction for community development over the next 20 years.
+As part of that plan, three (3) new mixed-use development nodes were established along the Silver Lake Road Corridor.
+The Vision Silver Lake Road 2040 project was essential to defining how future development should be allowed to occur within these Mixed Use Areas.
 Findings from this process will be translated into new zoning districts.

-The three new Mixed-Use nodes on Silver Lake Road are near the intersections with Rice Creek Road, Interstate 694, and County Road E West.
-Please refer to the Vision Silver Lake Road 2040 project page for maps that illustrate the boundaries of each Mixed Use area.
+The three new mixed-use nodes on Silver Lake Road are near the intersections with Rice Creek Road, Interstate 694, and County Road E West.
+Please refer to the Vision Silver Lake Road 2040 project website for maps that illustrate the boundaries of each Mixed Use area.

 The decision on whether or not the redevelop a property, as always, remains with the landowner.
 The City has no control over the timing of private development projects.